nishankuu/D_a_t_a_engineering_nishantkumar/README.md

 The processed data from clean data bucket after running through glue is moved to a new S3 bucket for analytical workloads.
 Access is granted to data analysts and data scientists for querying and insights.

-## Glue Job saving clean data from Glue Catalog in S3 Analyticsl bucket
+## Glue Job saving clean data from Glue Catalog in S3 Analytical bucket
 ![Image](https://github.com/user-attachments/assets/3c55e333-da74-4a90-91a1-549d6c7032f2)

 # 9. Data Visualization with AWS Quicksight